 Roasted butternut squash with cardamom and nigella seeds recipe, plus grilled lamb rack with smoky tomato salsa | Yotam Ottolenghi Roasted butternut squash with cardamom and nigella seeds (V) By roasting the butternut with Indian spices and some stock, it properly soaks up the flavours and ends up tasting marvellous.
 Serves four.
 20g unsalted butter1 tbsp olive oil1 large red onion, peeled and cut into 1cm-thick slices1 large butternut squash, peeled and cut into 3cm piecesSalt30g pumpkin seeds1 tsp nigella seeds, plus extra to garnish½ tsp each ground cumin and coriander¼ tsp ground turmeric4 cardamom pods, lightly crushed1 cinnamon stick1 green chilli, halved lengthways1 tbsp caster sugar200ml vegetable stock100g Greek yoghurt1 tbsp chopped fresh coriander Heat the oven to 200C/400F/gas mark 6.
+Put the butter and oil in a large sauté pan, and fry the onion for eight minutes over medium heat until soft.
 Remove from the heat and add half a teaspoon of salt, the seeds, spices, chilli and sugar.
 Serve warm with yoghurt spooned on top, a sprinkling of chopped coriander and a few nigella seeds.

 Strawberry Smoothies Recipes | Smoothie Recipes You are here:Home»Strawberry Smoothies Strawberries are a favorite fruit of many.
 While their name includes “berry,” they actually aren’t a berry.
 This is because their seeds are outside the fruit and not on the inside, where berries have their seeds.
-It may surprise you to know that every strawberry has nearly 200 seeds.
-We bet you’re going to sit down and count them now – its more fun to eat them!
 Some consider strawberries not only sweet – but also a bit romantic.
 The very first strawberry was grown in France in the 18th century.
 Strawberry Nutrients Strawberries are not only delicious, but they are also very good for you.
 Adding Strawberry to Your Smoothie The strawberry is a popular choice for smoothies.
 A popular flavor combination for your smoothie is strawberry and banana.
 Strawberries are a great kid-friendly smoothie ingredient.
 Add a handful of strawberries to your smoothie for a healthy & sweet taste!
 Strawberry Smoothie Recipes Below you can find all our smoothies in the Strawberry Smoothie category.
 Heart Healthy Oats & Fruit Smoothie with Almonds Wake Up Breakfast Smoothie with Wheat Germ Non-Dairy Strawberry Smoothie Recipe

 Sri Lankan Palak Dal Recipe How to make Palak Dal (Spinach Dal) Ever since Siri hosted AWED Sri Lanka Recipes event, I got hooked to the cuisine.
 I had borrowed a book and this is the third recipe I tried from it.
 A simple palak dal recipe (lentils and spinach) but enhanced in true Sri Lankan way not to mention the addition of the ever-present coconut milk.
 Fresh Green Spinach The book I had only mentioned dal and I wasn't sure which dal they were referring to.
 Soaked Toor Dal for Palak Dal Sri Lankan Palak Dal /Lentils with SpinachPreparation time: 40 minsServes: 2 to 4What I Used:1.5 cups toor dal A big bunch of spinach, chopped (about 4 cups loosely packed) 1 small onion, chopped fine 1 small tomato, chopped fine 2 dried red chillies 2 garlic pods, crushed A 1" piece of cinnamon 1/2 tsp cumin seeds / jeera 1.5 cups light coconut milk Salt to tasteFor tempering:2 tsp oil 1/2 tsp mustard seeds A few pieces of rampe/ pandan leaves or curry leavesHow to make Palak Dal:1.